 First of all I want to thank you for taking a visit on my brand new website.
 I hope you like it.

-In June my boyfriend and I went to the Swiss Alps for some altitude training and some good cycling miles.
+In June my boyfriend and I went to the Swiss Alps for an altitude training camp and to get some good cycling miles in the legs.
 We were very lucky with the weather, and I could really make some progress in my fitness.
-Also my foot problems disappeared, because I wasn’t teaching or giving swimming lessons, so in between training my foot really could get some rest.
 When I came back home, my progress showed in my first international race of the year: Challenge Geraardsbergen, where I finished in second place, which I was really happy about.
-Then I prepared for the third Dutch championships of the year (sprint distance this time), but we got a message the night before the race, that the swim was cancelled, so the race would be turned into a duathlon.
-The race for the Dutch championships sprint title would be postponed, but because the race doubled as part of the Dutch premier league as well I still started the duathlon as a team and we made it a really cool team time trial with 3 of my Ferro Mosae teammates in the front and again we got a nice team victory.
+Then I prepared for the third Dutch championships race of the year (sprint distance this time), but last minute the swim got cancelled, so the race would be turned into a duathlon.
+No title up for grabs, but the race still counted for the Dutch premier league series.
+Together with 2 of my Ferro Mosae teammates we managed a breakaway in the first run, which set us up for another team victory.
 A week later I was off to Iceland for one of the races I was looking forward to the most: Challenge Iceland.
 Definitely one of the best race experiences I had in my whole career, with the event being very local and laid back.
 I was also lucky enough to finish in third, even though I performed way below my capabilities, because I was a bit tired and probably got dehydrated on top of that (yes, if you don’t drink enough you can get dehydrated in cold conditions like in Iceland as well!!).
 After the race I took a few days off to travel around this beautiful island with my parents.
-I was sad to leave them there, as day stayed there while I went back home, because I had to get back to training.
-Beginning of August also meant it was time for Ironman Maastricht.
-Such a big race in your home town is really special, and this year was the first time I did not compete myself, because last year I noticed combining my own A race together with the A race of many of the athletes I coached was a tough ask.
-So I decided to just focus on being there for my athletes and not race myself.
-It was a great experience and I just felt excited and proud for all of them the entire day.
+I was sad to leave them there for the remainder of their holiday, but I had to get back home to get back to training again.
+But first it was time for Ironman Maastricht.
+Such a big race in your home town is really special, and this year was the first time I did not compete myself, because I wanted to support the athletes I coach, since the majority of my athletes was aiming for Ironman Maastricht as their big race.
+It was a great experience and I just felt excited and proud of all of them the entire day.
 It was definitely a highlight of the year for me.
-They inspired me as well to get back to work to prepare for my own full distance race in Almere 5 weeks later.
-The ‘hele van Almere’ has been on the radar for me ever since I was little kid when my father raced here in 1999.
+They inspired me as well to get back to work to prepare for my own full distance race in Almere five weeks later.
+The ‘hele van Almere’ has been on the radar for me ever since I was little kid when my father raced there in 1999.
 In the lead up to Almere I raced the postponed Dutch championships sprint distance, where I went for the title on the bike, but just missed a little speed from all the long slow training for Almere, so I had to settle for the silver medal.
 Then it was time for the biggest goal of the year: Challenge Almere which doubled as the Dutch and European championships over the full distance.
 It was a great experience, even though the weather was horrible.
-I rode a 4.44h bike split over the 180km, which I am really pleased with, and even though I hoped to run the marathon a few minutes faster, I am still really happy with my second place overall and my 9.09.44h end time.
-The sub 9 is within reach!
+I rode a 4.44h bike split over the 180km, which I was really pleased with, and even though I hoped to run the marathon a few minutes faster, I am still really happy with my second place overall and my 9.09.44h end time.

 So what is up for 2018?
 I am not sure yet.
-I am still waiting for both the national and international calendars to finalize the dates of the races, so I will be just starting to build back in to training.
-But surely I want to give it a shot to break the 9hr mark on the full distance and I want to be able to combine international racing over the long distance, with some racing with my Dutch premier league team over the short distance.
+I am still waiting for both the national and international calendars to finalize the dates of the races, so right now I am just starting to build back in to training and we will see what the future brings.
+But surely I want to give it a shot to break the 9hr mark on the full distance and I want to be able to combine international racing over the long distance, with some shorter racing with my Dutch premier league team.
 So it will be a puzzle to make a realistic racing schedule, while also fulfilling my role as a coach as well.
 But I am looking forward to the challenge and if you are too, then follow my journey by checking back regularly on this website.